MicrosoftDocs/azure-devops-docs/docs/test/copy-clone-test-items.md

 The following test information is not copied:

 - **Test settings**: The test setting for the source test plan isn't copied.
-Instead, the test settings for the destination test plan is applied.
+Instead, the test settings for the destination test plan are applied.
 - **Test results and test runs**: No test results are copied.
 Because test runs are applicable only to the source test plan, they are not copied.

 When `/clonerequirements` is specified and Requirements-based test suites are copied: